Friday, January 1, 2021

 Figure 27

 Having concluded that the tunable path is smooth, we will surely be greatly surprised when listening to this music and hearing how the violin’s A- in measure 261 sounds too low—indeed out-of-tune.
 This is not at all evident from just reading the score.
-On the contrary, the fact that the A- in Figure 27 is preceded by both a B- and an E- makes it look absolutely correct with the A- there.
-It is the third interval in a series of 4/3s.
+On the contrary, the fact that the A- in Figure 27 is preceded by both a B- and an E- makes it look correct with an A- in that position; it is the third interval in a series of 4/3s.
 What has happened in listening to account for this phenomenon is the arising of a hierarchy of pitches characteristic of the loose style of JI.
-The emphatic D in a low register in 258 and 259 in both the piano and cello linger in the memory all the way through 261 and makes the ear want to hear the A as unlowered because it forms a 3:2 to it.
-There is no doubt that it is the D that serves as the basis-pitch of this passage as a 'fundamental' or 'root'.
-The A, furthermore, is a structural pitch one step down in the hierarchy from D as the 3/2 to the root.
-Krumhansl (1990) noted that "recognition memory for a tone depends on its position in the tonal hierarchy, with more stable tones in the tonal hierarchy more stable in the memory trace" (148).
-In other words, because of its position as the basis pitch of this passage, the D remains present for a long time and has, therefore, a strong influence even as E-, not a basis tone, has sounded more recently.
+The emphatic D in a low register in 258 and 259 in both the piano and cello linger in the memory through 261 and makes the ear want to hear the A as unlowered because it forms a 3:2 to it.
+There is no doubt that it is the D that serves as the basis-pitch of this passage as a 'fundamental' or 'root', and this fact influences the desired intonation of the A. As Krumhansl (1990) notes, the "recognition memory for a tone depends on its position in the tonal hierarchy, with more stable tones in the tonal hierarchy more stable in the memory trace" (148).
+In other words, because of its position as the basis pitch of this passage, the D remains mentally present for a long time and has, therefore, a strong influence even as E-, not a basis tone, has sounded more recently.
 The A can be tuned either to the D (as an A) or the E- (as an A-), but not both.
 It 'had' to be tuned to the D because the mind’s hierarchical categorization of pitches was more important than melodic linearity and short-term tunability.
+As a result of this inflexibility of the A, the A comes, throughout the piece, to take on a role as a structural pitch one step down in the hierarchy from D as a tunable 3/2 to it.

 In order to not hear the pitch as false to the immediately preceding B- and E-, we must hear it as arising within a modal–or tonal, to follow Krumhansl’s usage of this word–context.
 If the experience of a modal hierarchy is not present when we hear measures 260-261, the A will sound out-of-tune.
 When composing in the loose style, the composer will often end up writing passages such as these that in notation looks 'bad'.
 These hierarchies result in compositionally interesting moments where the ear is more willing to hear untunable intervals like wolf-fourths than structural pitches adapting by commas.